t1/pomx/README.md

 (The colon was chosen for clarity, as '.' and '-' are too common in group and artifact ids)

+Note: This will probably change in the future!
+As the profile may have to be merged completely.

 Some profile elements are removed and not copied into the target profile: `modelVersion`, `groupId`, `artifactId`, `version`, `packaging`, `name`, `description`

 Some profile elements are merged into the target `project`, not copied into the target profile: `licenses`, `repositories`, `distributionManagement`, `scm`